Installomator/Installomator/MDM/README.md

 - App VFA SS github.sh
 - App VFA SS.sh

-These scripts are similar to the App-install folder but alos utilize __swiftDialog__ to show user feedback and installation status, and they also have an option to use __dockutil__ to add the installed software to the Dock.
+These scripts are similar to the App-install folder but also utilize __swiftDialog__ to show user feedback and installation status, and they also have an option to use __dockutil__ to add the installed software to the Dock.

 # App-update